Aesir-Automation/SnoogensArenaBeastMasteryHunter/README.md

 **AOE Toggle!**
 • Enables automatic AOE based on the amount of enemies, amazing for BGs if you want to 'win' the damage!

-**Scatter Shot Convoke!**
+**Intimidation Convoke!**
 • Druid about to slam you and your team to the ground with a Convoke?
 Countershot isnt ready, or maybe they are immune to interrupts?
-BAM - Scatter Shot!
+BAM - Intimidation!

-**Scatter Shot Focus while Bursting!**
+**Intimidation Focus while Bursting!**
 • Don't want to think about CCing with Scatter while Bursting?
 No worries, I got it under control - I'll even make sure to not overlap with any other CC.

 **Feign Death when Low!**
 • Last ditch effort to survive, Feign Death when you're low automatically!
 Works great when using Survival Tactics.

-**Auto Bursting Shot!**
-• Automatically casts Bursting Shot when a Melee is in Range.

 ***